On this page

 This forces a manual refresh of the table1 table’s metadata.

-First Time Refreshing: The first time Dremio performs a metadata refresh using this new functionality, it may run slowly.
+The first time Dremio performs a metadata refresh, it may run slowly.
 The reason for this is that Dremio is preparing the existing metadata for future refreshes by incrementing existing data.
-Once this initial refresh “setup” is completed, subsequent refreshes will occur with significantly faster results.
+Once this initial refresh "setup" is completed, subsequent refreshes are significantly faster.

 Refreshing Partition Metadata